knative/docs/docs/eventing/sources/rabbitmq-source/README.md

 ### Verify

-Check the event-display service to see if it is receiving events.
+Check the event-display Service to see if it is receiving events.
 It might take a while for the Source to start sending events to the Sink.

 ```sh